FAQs

 • Less than 2 years of employment experience, and/or unstable employment (casual, term, or contract employment).

 Habitat sells homes to families at Fair Market Value as determined by an independent appraisal.
-Fair Market Value of a Habitat home ranges from $190,000 to $400,000 depending on the size, style and location of the home.
+Fair Market Value of a Habitat home will vary depending on the size, style and location of the home.

 Yes.
-Homeownership mortgages offered by Habitat Edmonton include an interest component.
-We partner with a reputable financial institution to provide a discounted rate on a bank mortgage of approximately 50% of the home value, while the remaining 50% of the home value is financed by Habitat interest-free for 20 years.
-The monthly mortgage payment by a Habitat homeowner is less than half of what homeowners would pay in the open market on the same home.
+Our homeownership mortgages include an interest component.
+We partner with a reputable financial institution to provide a market rate on a bank mortgage of 50% of the home value, while the remaining 50% of the home value is financed by Habitat interest-free for 10 years.
+The first mortgage payment is half of what homeowners would pay in the open market on the same home.

-• Habitat will verify employment, obtain housing and banking references, and check credit to make an assessment as to whether Habitat is an appropriate program for the applicant(s).
+Habitat will verify employment, obtain housing and banking references, and check credit to assess whether the program is a good fit for the applicant(s).

-• Habitat wants all our homeowners to succeed.
-Credit checks ensure that families are ready to succeed as homeowners.
-Debt ratios and credit scores are standard measures of whether you can afford the home and how you manage loans/credit.
-The higher the credit score and lower the amount of debt, the better positioned you are for success.
+Habitat wants all homeowners to succeed.
+Credit checks help determine readiness for homeownership.
+Debt ratios and credit scores are standard measures of whether someone can afford the home and how they manage loans and credit.
+A higher credit score and a lower amount of debt mean the applicant is better positioned for success.

 No. Under Habitat’s current guidelines, this form of income does not qualify.

-It is your responsibility as a homeowner to save for life’s unexpected events and emergencies so that you can pay your mortgage payment every month.
+Like any homeowner, it is your responsibility to save for life’s unexpected events and emergencies so that you can pay your mortgage payment every month.

-• When you obtain a first mortgage through the financial institution, the mortgage is locked into a 5-year term.
-This means that your mortgage payments, including principal and interest (and excluding taxes, insurance and condo fees), remain unchanged for the 5-year term.
+When you obtain a first mortgage through a financial institution, it is locked into a 5-year term.
+This means your mortgage payments — covering principal and interest but excluding taxes, insurance, and condo fees — will remain the same for the full 5 years.

 Habitat homeowners who belong to a condominium development will pay monthly condo fees.
 These fees fund exterior maintenance/replacement (roofing, siding, windows, parking lots, etc), and may include snow removal and lawn maintenance depending on how the condo corporation is organized.